kavunshiva/reach-exercise/README.md

 Indeed, the only environment variables we've got at the moment are the ones surrounding the database.
 Spool up a `PostgreSQL` database and paste the appropriate values into this `.env` file.

-Then, when you'd like to run this locally, navigate to the `app` directory and go ahead and run the following from the command line:
+Then, when you'd like to run this locally, navigate to the root directory and go ahead and run the following from the command line:

 ```bash
 uvicorn main:app